whyisyoung/Homework/README.md

 ## Introduction

-This is some of my homework with data structure and
+This is some of my homework with data structure,

-windows programming (sdk and wxpython), enjoy it~
+windows programming (sdk and wxpython),

+and a little linux programming(Understanding Unix/Linux Programming --by Bruce Molay)~